ZacheryFaria/camagru/README.md

 - Like on posts

 ## Techonologies used
+- Javascript
-React, Javascript, HTML/CSS
+- HTML/CSS
-Utilizes MongoDB and Express backend

-## Available Scripts
+- React.js
+- MongoDB / Mongoose
+- Express.js

-In the project directory, you can run:
+## Setting up the project

+After cloning:

+`npm install`

+To install prerequesites

+`npm run build`

+Bundles react in production mode for best performance

-### `npm start`
+`npm start`

-Runs the app in the development mode.<br />
+Starts up the app in production mode.
+Port will default to 5000 unless PORT env variable was set.

 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-Note: You will ned to build the production ready version for this to work.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.